-If an employee's drug use is related to a substance use disorder, reasonable accommodation must be thoroughly explored.
+If an employee's drug use is related to a substance use disorder, reasonable accommodation must be thoroughly explored, as per federal and provincial Duty to Accommodate legislation related to disabilities.
 If (1) the employee refuses to accept reasonable accommodation offers, or (2) the requested accommodation presents undue hardship, then you may explore termination.